jorgoncalves/ISEP.ODSOFT.202122/odsoft/class_assignment_final/README.md

 ![spotbugs_details_types.png](https://raw.githubusercontent.com/jorgoncalves/ISEP.ODSOFT.202122/report/odsoft/class_assignment_final/images/spotbugs_details_types.png)

 Another interesting analysis that can be done is to the Categories view.
-It is blatantly obvious that there's a vunerability in the project's source code, due to the 162 occurances of the *MALICIOUS_CODE* code, which means that there's a large portion of code which is vulnerable to attacks from untrusted code.
+It is blatantly obvious that there's a vulnerability in the project's source code, due to the 162 occurrences of the *MALICIOUS_CODE* code, which means that there's a large portion of code which is vulnerable to attacks from untrusted code.

 ![spotbugs_details_categories.png](https://raw.githubusercontent.com/jorgoncalves/ISEP.ODSOFT.202122/report/odsoft/class_assignment_final/images/spotbugs_details_categories.png)